BobDempsey/node-ts-express-template/README.md

 3. Add `CODECOV_TOKEN` to your GitHub repository secrets
 4. Coverage reports will be automatically uploaded on each CI run

-If you don't want to use Codecov, the workflow will continue without failing.
+If you don't want to use Codecov, remove it from the test workflow in `.github/workflows/test.yml`.

 ## Scripts Explained